 \textbf{Beijing PM2.5} \citep{liang2015assessing}: This dataset contains the hourly averaged concentrations for air pollutants and meteorological data from 2010 to 2014.
 We regard PM2.5 as the target of the regression task.

 \textbf{PM2.5 Data of Five Chinese Cities} \citep{liang2016pm2}: This dataset contains the hourly averaged concentrations for air pollutants and meteorological data in five Chinese cities from 2010 to 2015.
-We regard PM2.5 as the target of the regression target.
+We regard PM2.5 as the regression target.

 \textbf{Indian Cities Weather}: This dataset contains temperature and precipitation measurements from seven cities in India.
 We regard the average temperature as the regression target.

 \textbf{NOAA Weather} \citep{ditzler2013incremental}: This dataset contains meteorological measurements in Bellevue, Nebraska for 50 years.
 The task is to predict whether it rains or not.